David Hammer

 Rosenberg, S.A., Hammer, D., & Phelan (2006) Multiple epistemological coherences in an eighth-grade discussion of the rock cycle.
 Journal of the Learning Sciences 15(2), 261-292.
 Link to article

 Hammer, D., Elby, A., Scherr, R. E., & Redish, E. F. (2005).
 Resources, framing, and transfer.
 In J. Mestre (Ed.), Transfer of Learning from a Modern Multidisciplinary Perspective (pp. 89-120).
 Greenwich, CT: Information Age Publishing.
-Preprint.
+Chapter.

 van Zee, E. H., Hammer, D., Bell, M., Roy, P., & Peter, J. (2005).
 Learning and teaching science as inquiry: A case study of elementary school teachers’ investigations of light.
 Science Education 89(6), 1007-1042.
 Link to article